edresch/coalescence/coalescence.md

 * "The universe begins to look more like a great thought than like a great machine.
 Mind no longer appears as an accidental intruder into the realm of matter; we are beginning to suspect that we ought rather to hail it as a creator and governor of the realm of matter..." - [James Jeans, physicist/astronomer](https://w.wiki/Cx9)

 * "What was it like to wake up after having never gone to sleep?
 That was when you were born.
 You didn't come into this world, you came out of it.
 You are something the whole universe is doing in the same way that a wave is something that the whole ocean is doing." - [Alan Watts](https://genius.com/Alan-watts-the-real-you-annotated)

-* "In a Wonderland they lie, Dreaming as the days go by, Dreaming as the summers die; Ever drifting down the stream- Lingering in the golden gleam-- Life, what is it but a dream?" - [Lewis Carroll](https://poets.org/poem/boat-beneath-sunny-sky)

 * "Body consciousness and the world are not different; they are identical." - [Sri Nisargadatta Maharaj](http://realizedone.com/post/the-final-talks-of-sri-nisargadatta-maharaj-talk/)